Continuum tensor network field states, path integral representations and the encoding of spatial symmetries: Discussion and Conclusions

-In this paper we have constructed an abstract class of physically natural higher-dimensional quantum field states emerging from an underlying discrete PEPS state.
-Central to the construction was the recent path-integral representation introduced for one-dimensional cMPS states in \cite{brockt:2012a}.
-The decomposition of the one-dimensional states into a superposition of coherent field states, together with an action for the auxiliary system, provided a useful guide in extending the class of field states to higher dimensions.
+In this paper we have constructed an abstract class of physically natural quantum field states motivated by techniques coming from the discrete regime.
+Central to the construction is a path-integral representation that we first introduce for one-dimensional cMPS states, before extending to higher dimensions.
+The class was shown to be complete, in the sense of being able to capture any field state, and efficient in terms of the number of variational parameters.

-The desired symmetries of the physical states are encoded in the auxiliary dynamics, and thus to obtain rotation-invariant states we may considered the imaginary time evolution of a Lorentz-invariant auxiliary field theory in $(1+1)$ dimensions.
+The representation allowed us to construct a continuum limit of the PEPS class in two dimensions, and then impose natural, rotational symmetries through the adjustment of the auxiliary action that defines the field state.
+The desired symmetries of the physical states are encoded in the auxiliary dynamics, and to obtain rotation-invariant states we consider the (imaginary time) evolution of a Lorentz-invariant auxiliary field theory in $(1+1)$ dimensions.
 To obtain this from first principles we began with a discrete PEPS on a particular graph, and demonstrated that the low-energy sector gave rise to a class of states which manifestly included rotation-invariant states.
 The continuum limit of the lattice state was shown to produce a doubling of flavors for which the two sectors can be made to simply decouple for PEPS data that varies sufficiently slowly with respect to the scale of the network.
 Significantly, this doubling only occurs for the auxiliary degrees of freedom while the physical fields are left unaltered.
-The rotation invariance of the resultant field state arises from the symmetries of an auxiliary spinor action realised as the analytic continuation of a Lorentz-invariant action to imaginary time.
-Since PEPS states automatically obey area laws, we deduce that so too do the constructed quantum field states.
+The rotational invariance of the resultant field state arises from the symmetries of an auxiliary spinor action realised as the analytic continuation of a Lorentz-invariant action to imaginary time.
+Since PEPS states automatically obey area laws, we immediately deduce that so too do the constructed quantum field states.

+The one-dimensional cMPS states had been derived in previous work, and so we should ask what is gained by reformulating it as a path integral.
+Firstly, we gain conceptual insight into the structure and interpretation of the continuum states, in particular we have a natural dynamical description for the virtual/auxiliary degrees of freedom.
+Secondly, the path integral formulation was useful in the construction of continuum tensor networks beyond one spatial dimension.
+Finally the formulation of an action for the auxiliary field system has allowed us to impose symmetries in a natural way.
+Such constructions are much less obvious starting from the alternative representations for 1-d cMPS.